Lnan95/R-language/README.md

 # R-language

-1.private learning space! \n
+1.private learning space!

 2.Use R to implement machine learning algorithm.

-# 3.fxxk the loop
+3.fxxk the loop